studyathome-internationally/rehabilitationstechnik/docs/chapter2.md

 *[ICF]: International Classification of Functioning *[WHO]: World Health Organization

-# The Levels of Disability According to WHO
+# The Levels of Disability According to the WHO

 The WHO (_World Health Organization_) published the “ICIDH” (_International Classification of Impairments, Disabilities and Handicaps_) for the first time in $1980$.
 While the English-language term “disability” can be understood as a comprehensive generic term, the ICIDH distinguishes three levels or dimensions of disability and gives them different names.